Who should buy the Adidas Campus ADV

 If you’re not a skater, it just means that these kicks will last that much longer for you.
 If these shoes can handle jumps and much abuse from skateboarding activities, they’re not going to be fazed by constant walking and gym workouts.

-Although production for the shoes ceased in 1987, the demand for them never let up which was why the brand decided to bring them back in the mid-90s.
+Although production for the shoes ceased in 1987, the demand for them never let up which was why it was brought back in the mid-90s.
 The Adidas Campus had also transitioned into skateboarding shoes by then with the release of the Campus Vulc, a model geared for skateboarding.
 A slightly narrower version came out in 2016 called the Campus Vulc IIs.

-For 2018, Adidas again launched skateboarding versions of the Campus and called them the Campus ADVs.
+For 2018, skateboarding versions of the Campus are relaunched and called the Campus ADVs.
 Unlike the previous skateboarding editions, these featured cupsoles instead of vulcanized ones.

 - Adidas Originals Adidas Campus ADVs feature Flexible Bounce cushioning in the midsoles, Geofit padded collars, and molded EVA sock liners.